 In order of importance for Rwanda-based engagements:

-imizicyber is OSCP-certified.
-Our lead tester holds OSCP and has conducted penetration tests across banks, fintechs, and payment providers in Rwanda and East Africa.
+IMIZI Cyber tests under recognised offensive-security methodology.
+Our team has run penetration tests for banks, fintechs, and payment providers across Rwanda and East Africa, with reporting structured for BNR-aligned engagements.
 We are based in Kigali and can conduct on-site testing when required.

 How long does a penetration test take?
 What does it cost?